Curry in the United Kingdom: Popular dish

 By the start of the 21st century, curry was extremely popular in the United Kingdom, with a curry house in nearly every town.
 In 2016 there were some 12,000 curry houses in the United Kingdom, employing 100,000 people with annual combined sales of approximately £4.2 billion.
-This had declined to some 8,000 restaurants by 2023; part of the reason for this was the difficulty of finding Indian cooks, but the easy availability of curry sauces in supermarkets, and of ready-made meals, likely contributed to the decline.
+This had declined to some 8,000 restaurants by 2023, partly because it was difficult to find Indian cooks, but the easy availability of curry sauces in supermarkets, and of ready-made meals, likely contributed to the decline.

 Householders can order takeaways from restaurants to eat at home.
 Alternatively, they can buy inexpensive curry kits, containing a packet of whole spices, a packet of spice paste, and a pouch of sauce, from a supermarket, enabling them to prepare a curry of "exceptional" quality quickly at home.
 "The Spice Tailor" for example started to produce its curry kits in 2010.

 Curry has become an integral part of British cuisine, so much so that, by the start of the 21st century, the Foreign Secretary Robin Cook called chicken tikka masala "a true British national dish" in a speech to parliament.
 The sociologist Bob Ashley remarked in 2004 that a National Trust café, whose manager claimed "We're not allowed to do foreign food ...
 I can't do lasagne or anything like that", in fact served curry, because "seemingly curry is English".
+In a survey in 2011, jalfrezi was rated the most popular dish in British Indian restaurants, having taken over from chicken tikka masala.
+According to the chef Rick Stein in 2013, a curry had broadened its meaning in Britain to "any food from the Indian sub-continent", while Ameer Kotecha in The Spectator writes that the British usage of 'curry' specifically means "the British reinvention of Indian cuisine", including components of the meal like papadams, mint sauce, and mango chutney which "would be hard to find on the subcontinent."

+Evolution of chicken tikka masala.
+Chicken tikka was created in Mughal India using Persian marinading of meat in yoghurt and Central Asian tandoor roasting with Indian spices.
+In 20th century Britain, a sauce was added to meet the British liking for gravy with meat.
+The dish has evolved further to a taco filling in the US, and to a pizza topping in India.